computational-ecology-lab/eco-evolutionary-mutualistic-networks/README.md

 In this repository we make available the code for the eco-evolutionary model simulations developed as part of the paper:

-**Structural stability predicts evolutionary stability in mutualistic model ecosystems**
+**Structural stability estimated through critical perturbation determines evolutionary persistence in mutualistic model ecosystems**

 Authors: Miguel Lurgi & Alberto Pascual-García